Author: SEA Team K.C.

 Surf Education Academy’s Role in the Story

-Many of our instructors started as kids in SEA’s programs and are now mentoring the next generation—keeping the cycle of local surf knowledge alive.
+Many of our instructors started as kids in programs like SEA and are now mentoring the next generation—keeping the cycle of local surf knowledge alive.
 You can explore more in our other blogs.

 Giving Back: Conservation and Community